-with the aim of uncovering new physics.
-Much of my work focusses on jets, which are sprays of energetic collimated hadrons (see image).
+The Large Hadron Collider (LHC) is at the heart of the worldwide effort to uncover the fundamental laws of physics, and has already discovered the Higgs boson.
+My research focusses on the effect of quantum chromodynamics on LHC collisions, which is important for the stringent tests of the Standard Model and search for new physics carried out at the LHC.
+Much of my work focusses on jets, which are collimated sprays of energetic particles (see image).
 They are copiously produced at the LHC and play a crucial role in many analyses.
 To describe these intrinsically multi-scale processes, I use effective field theory.

 A full list of my publications can be viewed on Inspire.